Writing Retreat in Kenya: How to Make 2026 Your Wildest Story Yet

 And if you aren’t in Nashville or are and want a private experience, you might try “Swimply.”
 I can’t recommend what I haven’t done myself, but this “Airbnb of pools” idea sounds interesting.

-If you’ve joined my two-year expedition down the southwestern coast of Florida, you know that I’ve fallen in love with this area of the state.
+Fort Myers, Florida, “The City of Palms,” is worth fanfare.
+If you’ve joined my two-year expedition down the southwestern coast of Florida, you know that I’ve fallen in love with the southwest coast of The Sunshine State.
 Here I’ve found the white sand and clear aquamarine waters that I played in as a child on the Panhandle’s Emerald Coast.
 But I’ve also found educational, historical, and cultural treasures.
 I’ve felt welcome in a community that still marvels at manatees and dolphins and salutes sunsets with bagpipes, conch shells, and guitars.
+Fort Myers offers much more than a beach.
+The River District has a beautiful marina and charming downtown with cool restaurants, shops, historical sites, and events.

 Built in 1901 as the Bradford Hotel, The Arcade Theatre opened in 1914 as a Vaudeville house and in the 1920s became a movie theater.